Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 For evidence evaluation to be a real layer, it must:

-- 1.Measure evidence against the requirement: Not just check for a document, but determine if it satisfies the control as written.
+- 1.Measure evidence against the requirement: Not just keyword matching or checking filenames, but evaluating whether the artifact satisfies the control as written.

 - 2.Be consistent: The same evidence, evaluated twice, should reach the same conclusion.